The 3 Best Fluid Bike Trainers for Realistic Ride Feel

 • Flywheel: n/a

+Saris Fluid2 is (smart equipped) a direct alternative to the now discontinued Road Machine Smart 2.
 It can also transmit your ride data to indoor cycling apps thanks to the included sensor.

-Like most wheel-on trainers, it’s also easy to set up, compatible with common bike types (road, hybrid, MTB) and provides decent resistance.
+Like most wheel-on trainers, it’s also easy to set up, compatible with common bike types (road, hybrid, MTB), and provides decent resistance.

 Remember, it’s available in smart and non-smart versions.
 Choose the smart one if you want your ride data to be transmitted.